-If no license was attached to the LinkedIn account, but there is at least one free license, then it will be automatically assigned to the LinkedIn account, when the latter is started, and then activated.
+If no license was attached to the LinkedIn account, but there is at least one free license, then it will be automatically assigned to the LinkedIn account when the latter is started, and then activated when a campaign is started.
 The license's days countdown starts right after activation.

 If you have several licenses (trial and paid one, for example) but only one LinkedIn account and you are not planning to manage several LinkedIn accounts at the same time, then there is no need to activate other licenses manually since the number of days will countdown and it won't be possible to retrieve them back.
 Once the current license is expired, Linked Helper will automatically assign another free license (if there is one) to an active and running LinkedIn account.